 Address: 34 St Quentin Avenue, Claremont

-So Frenchy, so chic should be 2022’s motto, with an impressive roster of eateries inspired by La République opening this year.
-Only a few weeks after opening, La Bastide has become the talk of the neighbourhood – not just for their classic bistro plates (steak tartare, frites, oysters, duck), or for the delightful continental breakfast on the leafy terrace (pastries courtesy of Miller + Baker, bien sûr), but for the warmth and passion that owners Michelle and Rob imbue into their dining room.
+So Frenchy, so chic should have been 2022’s motto, with an impressive roster of eateries inspired by La République opening over the course of just twelve months.
+Within a few weeks of opening, La Bastide became the talk of the neighbourhood – not just for their classic bistro plates (steak tartare, frites, oysters, duck), or for the delightful continental breakfast on the leafy terrace (pastries courtesy of Miller + Baker, bien sûr), but for the warmth and passion that owners Michelle and Rob imbue into their dining room.

 Address: 225 Onslow Road, Shenton Park